WGBH-MLA/AAPB2/app/views/exhibits/hiv-aids-and-public-broadcasting/8-national-programs.md

 **“AIDS: A National Inquiry” (WGBH, Boston, March 25, 1986)**

 Follows Fabian Bridges, a Black gay man with AIDS, as he experiences homelessness and public scrutiny after filmmakers informed public health officials that he was sexually active.
 The program is followed by a discussion panel on the right to privacy of people with AIDS, among other topics.
-You can read more about this program in the section above titled “Frontline Controversy.”
+You can read more about this program in the exhibit subsection titled “Frontline Controversy" in the section [“1986-1988: The AIDS Special Program"](/exhibits/hiv-aids-and-public-broadcasting/3-1986-1988-the-aids-special-program).

 **“Who Pays for AIDS?”
 (WGBH, Boston, July 7, 1988)**